OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ### Benefits
 ### Activity

-Deployment is fully or at least semi-automated for consistency, to reduce the need for manual changes on production, and to ultimately reduce the chances of human error.
+Fully or partially automate deployment to reduce the need for manual changes on production, and to reduce the chances of human error.

 Deployments include appropriate automated security checks such as DAST and malware scanning.
-Relevant persons should be notified automatically of any defects.
-The deployment should be stopped or reversed automatically, or as part of a manual approval workflow, if the defect exceeds a certain threshold of severity or risk.
-The results from these tests should be logged centrally and actioned as necessary.
+Notify relevant people of any defects automatically.Stop or reverse the deployment automatically, or as part of a manual approval workflow, if the defect exceeds a certain threshold of severity or risk.
+Log the results from these tests centrally and take any necessary actions.

-All deployments are accounted for and are auditable.
-A system is in place to record each deployment, including information about who conducted the deploy, the software version that was deployed, and any relevant variables that were specific to the deploy.
+Account for and audit all deployments.
+Have a system in place to record each deployment, including information about who conducted it, the software version that was deployed, and any relevant variables specific to the deploy.

 ### Maturity Questions